mherbold/IRSDKSharper/README.md

 # How to use it
 Here is an example basic project to demonstrate how to set up and use IRSDKSharper.
+IRSDKSharper can be found within the HerboldRacing namespace.
 ```
+using HerboldRacing;

 public partial class MainWindow : Window
 {
     private IRSDKSharper irsdkSharper;